datagrok-ai/public/help/transform/link-tables.md

 ---

 You can link tables based on the key columns.
 The link type determines which records should be synchronized between the datasets (current record, filter, selection, and mouse-over record).

-We support the following types:
+We support the following link types:

 * **Current row:** to row, to selection, to filter
 * **Mouse-over row:** to selection, to filter